-Buryakov unknowingly began meeting with an undercover FBI agent who he believed to be an energy company analyst in 2012, according to the court documents.
+Buryakov began meeting with an undercover FBI agent who he believed to be an energy company analyst in 2012, court documents say.

-The undercover agent started to supply the binders to Buryakov in 2013, urging him to return them as soon as he was finished with them because they were sensitive and confidential, the court documents say.
+The undercover agent started to supply the binders to Buryakov in 2013, urging him to return them as soon as he was finished with them because they were sensitive and confidential, according to court documents.

-Buryakov complied with this request, allowing the U.S. government to record hours of conversations among Russian intelligence agent between January and May 2013, the documents reveal.
+Buryakov complied with the request, allowing the U.S. government to record hours of the Russian intelligence agent’s conversations between January and May of 2013, the documents say.

-The recordings "make clear" that the men "were operating as SVR officers by receiving taskings from Moscow, gathering responsive information and sending it back to SVR headquarters," the court documents say.
+The recordings “make clear” that the men “were operating as SVR officers by receiving taskings from Moscow, gathering responsive information and sending it back to SVR headquarters,” according to the court documents.

-Two of the agents recorded were Victor Podobnyy and Igor Sporyshev, the documents say.
+Two of the agents recorded were identified in court papers as Victor Podobnyy and Igor Sporyshev.

 It’s not like in the movies

-Podobnyy and Sporyshev were suspects in the ring associated with Buryakov, but left the United States and had diplomatic immunity because they were working for the Russian government.
-Buryakov, however, was here as a private citizen, operating under what officials call "non-official cover."
+Podobnyy and Sporyshev were suspects in the ring associated with Buryakov but left the United States with diplomatic immunity because they were working for the Russian government.

-The audio recordings caught moments in which some of the men were not impressed with their work for the intelligence agency, envisioning that it would be a bit more Hollywood, the court documents reveal.
+The audio recordings caught moments in which some expressed frustration with their clandestine work, expecting it to be more Hollywood-like, the court documents said.

-Podobnyy thought the work "would be just slightly more down to earth than in the movies about James Bond," like using a false identity, the court documents say.
+Podobnyy thought the work “would be just slightly more down to earth than in the movies about James Bond,” like using a false identity, the court documents said

 Sporyshev agreed, saying that he thought he would travel abroad with a “different passport.”

-The recordings also suggest that this wasn't Buryakov's first stint as an intelligence officer, the prosecutors allege.
+The recordings also suggested that this wasn’t Buryakov’s first stint as an intelligence officer, the prosecutors said.